 If bureaucrats and politicians are self-interested, like the rest of us, how will they act in government?
 Well, no doubt they will sometimes seek to serve the public interest.
 Most people believe in trying to do the right thing.
 But the incentives in government are not good.
 To make more money in the private economy, you have to offer people something they want.
 If you do, you’ll attract customers; if you don’t, you may go out of business, or lose your job, or lose your investment.
 That keeps businesses on their toes, trying to find ways to better serve consumers.
 But bureaucrats don’t have customers.
 They don’t make more money by satisfying more consumers.
 Instead, they amass money and power by enlarging their agencies.
 What do bureaucrats maximise?
 Bureaucrats!
 Their incentive, then, is to find ways to hire more people, expand their authority, and spend more taxpayers’ dollars.
 Discover a new problem that your agency could work on, and Congress may give you another billion dollars, another deputy, and another whole bureau under your control.
 Even if you don’t discover a new problem, just advertise that the problem you were commissioned to handle is getting a lot worse, and you may get more money and power.
 Solve a problem, on the other hand—improve children’s test scores or get all the welfare recipients into jobs—and Congress or your state legislature is likely to decide you don’t need more money.
 (It could even decide to shut your agency down, though this is largely an idle threat.)
 What an incentive system!
 How many problems are likely to get solved when the system punishes problem solving?

 The obvious answer would seem to be to change the incentive system.
 But that’s easier said than done.
 Government doesn’t have customers, who can use its products or try a competitor instead, so it’s difficult to decide when government is doing a good job.
-If more people send letters every year, is the U.S. Postal Service doing a good job of serving its customers?
+If more people send letters every year, is the United States Postal Service doing a good job of serving its customers?
 Not necessarily, because its customers are captive.
 If they want to mail a letter, they have to do it through the Postal Service (unless they’re willing to pay at least ten times as much money for overnight service).
 As long as any institution gets its money coercively, through legally required payments, it is difficult if not impossible to measure its success at serving customers.
 Meanwhile, special interests within the system—politicians, administrators, unions—fight over the spoils and resist any attempts to measure their productivity or efficiency.

 To see the self-interested nature of those in the state, just look at any day’s newspapers.
 Check out how much better the federal employees’ pension system is than Social Security.
 Look at the two million dollar pensions that will be collected by retiring members of Congress.
 Note that when Congress and the president temporarily shut down the federal government, they kept on getting their paycheques while rank-and-file employees had to wait.

-Political scientist James L. Payne examined the record of fourteen separate appropriations hearings, committee meetings where members of Congress decide which programs to fund and by how much.
+Political scientist James L Payne examined the record of fourteen separate appropriations hearings, committee meetings where members of Congress decide which programs to fund and by how much.
 He found that a total of 1,060 witnesses testified, of which 1,014 testified in favour of the proposed spending and only seven against (the remainder were not clearly for or against).
 In other words, in only half the hearings was there even one witness against the program.
 Congressional staff members confirmed that the same was true in each member’s office: The ratio of people coming in to ask the congressman to spend money versus those who opposed any particular program was several thousand to one.

 No matter how opposed to spending a new legislator may be, the constant, day-in-and-day-out, year-in-and-year-out requests for money have an effect.
 He would increasingly say, We’ve got to get spending down, but this program is necessary.
 Studies indeed show that the longer a person stays in Congress, the more spending he votes for.
 That’s why Payne called Washington a Culture of Spending, in which it takes almost superhuman effort to remember the general interest and vote against programs that will benefit some particular person who visited your office or testified before your committee.